 At the same time, the park system is gaining momentum.
-In recent years, the City formalized the park status of the mining area with the creation of Miners Memorial Heritage Park and the associated Friends of Miners Park group.
-With the development of Michigan's Iron Belle Trail, a volunteer organization has been formed to maintain and promote the trail.
+In recent vears, the City formalized the park status of the mining area with the creation of Miners Memorial Heritage Park and the associated Friends of Miners Park group.
+A skate park was developed at Hiawatha Park.
 Ironwood has also started the process of implementing upgrades following the Depot Park Master Plan for the downtown park.
-Depot Park is now the trailhead for Michigan's Iron Belle Trail that stretches across the Upper Peninsula, supported by efforts to purchase old rail right of way in Ironwood.
+Depot Park is now the trailhead for a trail system that stretches across the Upper Peninsula, supported by efforts to purchase old rail right of way in Ironwood.
 The City has also upgraded the ice making equipment at the Ice Arena, allowing for a longer season.